infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 - Handle tab navigation

-When the is navigating through he app **using Tab key** on the keyboard, the system passes focus based on the the order elements are appeared on the screen.
+When the user is navigating through he app **using Tab key** on the keyboard, the system passes focus based on the the order of elements appearing on the screen.
 This means that in case the order of the elements on the screen is not entirely the same as the order defined in the file, you might need to manually specify the focus order.

 **Code example:**